randyrossi/arduino_dram4164_tester/README.md

 Status messages are printed to serial but is not necessary for operation.

 I make no guarantees for this program.
+It does not test DRAM refresh, only store/load matches expected values.
 I have used it on 120ns, 150ns and 200ns 4164 DRAM and it seems to work for me.
 Use at your own risk.